 2) National Regulation

 As a global player that wants to attract Australian investors a subsidiary exists called FXCM Australia which is regulated under the Australian Financial Service Licence 309763.
-While there four other subsidiaries in countries like the USA, UK and China (Hong Kong) which each are regulated in their local countries, by having an Australian subsidiary provides peace of mind with strict controls over the way Forex orders are executed and ensuring deposits are held in an Australian trust account.
+While there four other subsidiaries in countries like the USA, UK and China (Hong Kong) which each is regulated in their local countries, by having an Australian subsidiary provides peace of mind with strict controls over the way Forex orders are executed and ensuring deposits are held in an Australian trust account.
 Our fxcm reviews focused on this subsidiary.

 3) Payment Methods available

 Many Australian’s who trade forex expect a large range of payment methods but FXCM Australia only offers the standard ways including credit card, debit card and direct transfers from other banks.
-Payment methods offered by other Australian forex brokers including paypal, Skrill (formerly MoneyBookers) and bPay are not offered.
-This can be especially frustrating as direct transfer is not instant which time needed to clear the funds from both banks.
+Payment methods offered by other Australian forex brokers including PayPal, Skrill (formerly MoneyBookers) and bPay are not offered.
+This can be especially frustrating as the direct transfer is not instant which time needed to clear the funds from both banks.

 Editors FXCM Review Conclusion